 Consideration of Ability to Pay.
 The Credit Union will not open a credit card account for a member under an open-end (not home-secured) consumer credit plan, or increase any credit limit applicable to such account, unless it considers the ability of the member to make the required minimum periodic payments under the terms of the account based on the member's income or assets and current obligations, regardless of the member’s age.

-The Credit Union will not open a credit card account under an open-end (not home-secured) consumer credit plan for a member, unless the member has submitted a written application and the Credit Union has:
+The Credit Union will not open a credit card account under an open-end (not home-secured) consumer credit plan for a member less than 21 years old, unless the member has submitted a written application and the Credit Union has:

 Financial information indicating the member has an independent ability to make the required minimum periodic payments on the proposed extension of credit in connection with the account; or